-The student will learn the proper procedure of head disassembly and careful inspection to determine any causes of failure, repair needs, and component replacement.
+The student will learn the proper procedure of head disassembly and careful inspection to determineanycausesoffailure repaineeds and component replacement.
 Cleaning methods, crack detection, repair, and associated environmental issues, for both aluminum and iron heads, will also be discussed.
 Outside-the-classroom work is required.
 This course includes an average of 15 hours of outside the classroom work.